 I am Assistant Professor of Korean Studies at the Centre for East and South-East Asian Studies, within the Department of History at Lund University.
-My research explores the transnational politics of care and the body as key sites of modern governance in postcolonial societies.
+My research examines the transnational politics of care: how welfare, humanitarianism, and professional expertise have served as instruments of modern governance, producing exclusion and harm in the very name of protection, across the postcolonial and Cold War worlds.

-My book in progress, tentatively titled Governing Care: Professional Social Work and the Making of the International Adoption System in Cold War South Korea, interrogates the formation of the world’s most extensive international adoption program through the institutional and ideological frameworks of professional social work.
-This project is based on extensive archival research in six countries, oral history interviews with key professionals, and examination of personal adoption files.
+My first book, titled Governing Care: Professional Social Work and the Making of the International Adoption System in Cold War South Korea, is currently under review.
+It interrogates the formation of the world’s most extensive international adoption program through the institutional and ideological frameworks of professional social work, drawing on archival research in six countries, oral history interviews with key professionals, and the examination of personal adoption files.
 My work has been published in the Journal of Social History and the Journal of Asian Studies.

-At Lund, I teach BA and MA courses on modern and contemporary Korean societies, body politics and governance in Southeast and East Asia, and research methods in Asian Studies.
+At Lund, I teach BA and MA courses on modern and contemporary Korea, body politics in East Asia, an introduction to Asian Studies, and research methods.

 I have also been featured in media outlets such as The Washington Post, The Guardian, and Sydsvenskan, where I have commented on a range of issues related to South Korea.